The 10 Best Emergency Road Kits

 video play icon

-This wiki has been updated 31 times since it was first published in September of 2015.
+This wiki has been updated 36 times since it was first published in September of 2015.
 Be prepared for any roadside trouble by keeping one of these emergency car kits in your trunk at all times.
 Offering a host of equipment, such as multitools, jumper cables, first aid kits, flashlights, hazard signs, and survival gear, they can help you get back on the road quickly after a flat tire or keep you and your passengers safe until professional assistance arrives.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Lifeline Excursion